 Output Filter¶

-Each analog output port of the OPX/OPX+ is outfitted with a digital filter, which is applied before the DAC.
-This feature allows mitigation of the channel response between the DAC and the pulse destination.
+Each analog output port of the OPX is outfitted with a digital filter, which is applied digitally before the analog output.
+This feature allows mitigation of the channel response between the output and the pulse destination.
 Using the output filter, we can attend to the unwanted effects of the different electrical components of the setup, e.g., mixers, amplifiers, bias-tees, etc., and do so without altering our waveforms.
 Furthermore, multiple waveforms can be played continuously with the filter operating on them as a single pulse.
 Once the filter is calibrated, we are free to design pulses without considering the channel setup, allowing for a more convenient workflow and seamless transfer of pulses between setups.

 Important

 Adding a filter to any port will delay all analog pulses coming out from all ports.
-The delay will be 12 cycles (48 ns) if only FIR filters are used.
-If IIR filters are used, the delay would be 13 cycles (52 ns).
 See more on the Delay Consequences below.

 A general digital filter with input \(x[n]\) and output \(y[n]\) implements the following equation